 An overview of adulthood, maturity, and old age from both physical and psychological perspectives.
 Personal adjustment and psychological changes over the chronology of adult experience will be emphasized.
 Topics will include family, career, personality continuity and change, sexuality, the process of aging, death, and bereavement.
 P: PY 111.
-Offered yearly.
+Offered every other year.
 3 credits